monome/docs/crow/norns.md

 Run `5-construct.lua`.
 Crow outputs 1-4 are 5-segment looping envelopes, each with its own unique shape and trajectory.
 E1 will change the timebase from which these LFOs are constructed.
 K2 will construct new LFOs at the specified timebase.
 K3 will restart the LFOs from 0V.
 The current Voltage output is displayed as meters on the left.

-crow can speak a slope language, affectionately referenced as **a/s/l**.
-In the previous script, we learned how a/s/l's `to` command can be used to create multipoint envelopes using Voltage and time. `to` also has a third argument for shape, which defines *how* we move from Voltage to Voltage across time.
+crow can speak a slope language, referred to as **ASL**.
+In the previous script, we learned how ASL `to` command can be used to create multipoint envelopes using Voltage and time. `to` also has a third argument for shape, which defines *how* we move from voltage to voltage across time.
 If we do not define the shape, `to` commands default to linear movement.

 *nb.
 This script uses some extended techniques, so don't worry if it feels a little heady.*